control-freak-ide/misc/Parameter.md

 Method *GetSharedSource* returns the shared source of the input parameter.

-Method *GetType* Returns the type of the input parameter
+Method *GetType* Returns the type of the input parameter.

-Method *GetValue* Copies the input parameter's value into the given buffer
+Method *GetValue* Copies the input parameter's value into the given buffer.

-Method *SetUserDataDSL This function is the DSL binded version of CFObject::SetAppData above created at version=0x11042007 (cf. binding in Behaviors/VSLManager/DSL_ManagerBind_CK2.cpp)
+Method *SetUserDataDSL This function is the DSL binded version of CFObject::SetAppData above created at version=0x11042007 (cf. binding in Behaviors/DSLManager/DSL_ManagerBind_CK2.cpp)

 Method *SetDirectSource* Sets the new direct source for the input parameter.